RobBednark/quiz-me/README.md

 * 12/21/14 Add contributors.md
 * 12/21/14 Add to readthedocs
 * 02/15/15 Consider adding a priority field (interval is ideally when you want to see it again, but priority is how important it is to you; so 2 different questions could have the same interval, but the one with the higher priority gets shown first; however, what to do if question1 has interval 1 month and priority "high", and question2 has interval 1 minute and priority "low" -- which gets shown first?)
-* 12/21/14 Add tasks to either github issues or to Trello
 * 11/17/14 add ability to select all or deselect all for tags  #high
 * 10/20/14 add search ability, to search questions/answers for specified keywords
 * 10/20/14 in the admin, when viewing a question, show the answer as an inline that can also be edited; likewise, when viewing an answer, show the question inline  #high